Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 Presentation of possibilities for software generation via AI using the example of the AI assistant [GitLab Duo](https://about.gitlab.com/de-de/gitlab-duo/).

-The documentation can be found at [Talk - Efficient DevSecOps Workflows With A Little Help From AI](https://gitlab.com/gitlab-da/use-cases/ai/ai-research/talk-efficient-devsecops-workflows-with-a-little-help-from-ai).
+The documentation can be found under [Talk - Efficient DevSecOps Workflows With A Little Help From AI](https://gitlab.com/gitlab-da/use-cases/ai/ai-research/talk-efficient-devsecops-workflows-with-a-little-help-from-ai).

-During the presentation, an example was shown where code in the Perl programming language was to be converted to Python.
+During the presentation, an example was shown where code in the Perl programming language was converted to Python.
 The AI provided an output in Python that also corresponded to the functionality of the Perl program upon closer inspection.

 From the audience came the experience that the code still needs to be covered by test suites, as it cannot be guaranteed that the functionality is really the same.